 Perineural invasion means that tumour cells were seen attached to a nerve.
 Nerves are found all over the body and they are responsible for sending information (such as temperature, pressure, and pain) between your body and your brain.
 Perineural invasion is important because tumour cells that have become attached to a nerve can spread into surrounding tissues by growing along the nerve.
 This increases the risk that the tumour will regrow after treatment.

 Lymphovascular invasion means that tumour cells were seen inside of a blood vessel or lymphatic vessel.
 Blood vessels are long thin tubes that carry blood around the body.
 Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
-Lymphovascular invasion is important because tumour cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the lungs.
+Lymphovascular invasion is important because tumour cells can use blood vessels or lymphatic vessels to spread to other body parts such as lymph nodes or the lungs.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can spread from the tumour to a lymph node through lymphatic vessels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called metastasis.
 Lymph nodes in the area of the tumour may be removed to look for cancer cells.
 This information is then used to determine the pathologic nodal stage (pN).

 If lymph nodes were removed, your pathologist will examine each lymph node for cancer cells.
 Lymph nodes that contain cancer cells are called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.